parse-community/docs/_includes/parse-server/class-level-permissions.md

 ### Role hierarchy

 Sometimes your roles are related and form a hierarchy, e.g. when `tester` is related to `moderator` - `tester` inherits all privileges of `moderator`.
-Hierarchy is also considered when protected fields are evaluated.
+Role hierarchy is also considered when protected fields are evaluated.

 ```js
 let moderator = ... // Parse.Role